hlts2/gompool/README.md

 # gompool

-gompool is a simple memory pool library in golang using triber stack
+gompool is a simple lock-free memory pool library in golang using triber stack

 ## Requirement